-Rosacea is a chronic disorder primarily of the facial skin that is characterized by redness, flushing, acne flare-ups and remissions.
-Redness may occur on the cheeks, nose, chin or forehead that may come and go.
-In some cases, rosacea may also show up on the neck, chest, scalp or ears.
+Rosacea is a chronic condition primarily of the facial skin that is characterized by redness, flushing, acne flare-ups, and remissions.
+Redness may occur on the cheeks, nose, chin, or forehead that may come and go.
+In some cases, rosacea may also show up on the neck, chest, scalp, or ears.
 Although rosacea can affect all skin types, individuals with fair skin are more at risk, and it is more common in women.
-While there is no cure for rosacea and the cause is unknown, Dr. Goldenberg offers many medical treatments and office procedures that can help to control or reverse this condition.
+While there is no cure for rosacea and the cause is unknown, treatment to improve this condition is possible.